Foundations of geometric approximate group theory: Asymptotic dimension vs. dimension of the boundary

-So, considering the fact that our space $X$ is Gromov hyperbolic and visual, and assuming that $n = \ell \text{-}\dim (\partial X, d)$ (since we know it is finite), let us apply Theorem \ref{BuSchEmbedding} to $X$ and fix a quasi-isometric embedding $F:X\to T_1\times\ldots\times T_{n+1}$ of our space $X$ into a product of $(n+1)$ simplicial trees.
+\begin{remark} See Definition \ref{Def1Tree} and Remark \ref{MetricTree} for the notions of metric trees and simplicial trees.
+The conclusion of \cite[Theorem 12.1.1]{BuyaloSchroeder} is that a certain metric space admits a quasi-isometric embedding into a product of metric trees.
+However, as remarked on \cite[p.147]{BuyaloSchroeder}, the proof actually constructs an embedding into a product of (typically non-locally finite) \emph{simplicial} trees. \end{remark} We now complete the proof of Theorem \ref{AsdimMain}. \begin{proof}[Proof of Theorem \ref{AsdimMain} modulo Theorem \ref{l-dim-leq-dim}] The fact that $(\partial X,d)$ is doubling implies by \cite[Lemma 12.2.2]{BuyaloSchroeder} that $n\coloneqq \ell\text{-}\dim (\partial X, d)< \infty$.
+Since $X$ is visual we can apply Theorem \ref{BuSchEmbedding} to $X$.
+We deduce that there exists a quasi-isometric embedding $F:X\to T_1\times\ldots\times T_{n+1}$ of our space $X$ into a product of $(n+1)$ simplicial trees.
 By \cite[Prop.\ 10.2.1]{BuyaloSchroeder} we have $\asdim T\leq 1$ for every metric tree $T$, and hence by the product theorem for asymptotic dimension (see \cite[Thm.\ 32]{BellDran1}) we have

 Now recall from Lemma \ref{AsdimInvariant}.(iii) that asdim is monotone under coarse embeddings.
 We thus obtain (compare \cite[Cor.\ 12.1.11]{BuyaloSchroeder}) that

 Finally, since $(\partial X,d)$ is locally quasi-self-similar and has finite $\ell$-$\dim$, we apply Theorem \ref{l-dim-leq-dim} to get $\ell\text{-}\dim(\partial X,d) \leq \dim \partial X$, so